Descanonge/filefinder/docs/source/pattern.rst

 .. important::

-   We rely on the indices of matching groups.
+   Finder relies on the indices of matching groups.
 There must be as many groups in the pattern as matching groups in the final regular expression.
 Therefore only use non-capturing groups ``(?:...)``.

 Regex outside groups